typemiguel/WalnutiQ/README.md

    }
    ```

-   You can view all the entire file by clicking [NoiseInvarianceExperiment.java](./experiments/model/MARK_I/vision/NoiseInvarianceExperiment.java).
+   You can view the entire file in [NoiseInvarianceExperiment.java](./experiments/model/MARK_I/vision/NoiseInvarianceExperiment.java).
    Please do not be afraid to ask a question if you are confused!
 This stuff took me several months to fully understand
    but it is really beautiful after you understand it.